nolwn/snacks/README.md

 Your goal is to create a CRUD application to review and rate your favorite snacks at Galvanize!
 Draw on the topics you've learned from Q1 & Q2 to design and deploy an application that covers the desired user stories.

+This repository is solely the backend of the project.
+You will need to build the frontend as well!

 ## User Stories

 This repo includes some files to get you started, but it's up to you to finish these user stories:

 - **User can view all snacks (already complete)**
-  - When the user visits the homepage (`http://localhost:3000/`) they see a list of all snacks
+  - When the user visits the homepage they see a list of all snacks

 - **User can view details of an individual snack**